Administrative divisions of Norway

-Norway's elongated shape, its numerous internal geographical barriers, and the often widely dispersed and separated settlements are all factors that have strongly influenced the structure of the country's administrative subdivisions.
+Norway's elongated shape, its numerous internal geographical barriers and the often widely dispersed and separated settlements are all factors that have strongly influenced the structure of the country's administrative subdivisions.
 This structure has varied over time and is subject to continuous review.
-In 2017 the government decided to abolish some of the counties and to merge them with other counties to form larger ones, reducing the number of counties from 19 to 11, which was implemented on 1 January 2020.
+In 2017, the government decided to abolish some of the counties and to merge them with other counties to form larger ones, reducing the number of counties from 19 to 11, which was implemented on 1 January 2020.
+Following protests, the new government decided to abolish three of the new counties in 2022, and re-establish seven of the old ones.
+Taking effect on 1 January 2024 there are fifteen counties in Norway.

 Formal subdivisions

 There are three levels of political administration in Norway: